 Great Parking Options for Waikiki Guests

-Long Term Parking: If you wish to rent an underground parking stall for 1 month, the rate is $225 a month plus a $15 security card refundable deposit and an activation charge of $15.
-Make sure upon arrival you ask for the paperwork and application and tell them that you want a monthly stall and the first day or so will be included as monthly use, otherwise its $25 a day till they know you are renting a long term stall.* Rates may vary, please check with the companies that provide these services for current rates.
+Long Term Parking (2 month min): If you wish to rent an underground parking stall on a monthly basis, the rate is $240 a month, minimum stay of 2 months (based on availability) to qualify plus a $25 non refundable activation fee.
+Make sure upon arrival you ask for the paperwork and application and tell them that you want a monthly stall and the first day or so will be included as monthly use, otherwise its $28 a day till they know you are renting a long term stall.* Rates may vary, please check with the companies that provide these services for current rates.

 Do You Need A Car in Waikiki?